 This exquisite white and gold patterned bowl, full of a vibrant red traditional Hungarian Fish Soup was a delicious play on classy and provincial.
-This National dish of fresh fish and ground Hungarian paprika was a favorite of mine, since I favor both.
-The selections of fish were very fresh and the broth was quite flavorful.
-This was one of the most delicious and memorable fish soups that I have eaten, so far!
+This national dish of fresh fish and ground Hungarian paprika became a favorite of mine.
+The selections of fish were very fresh, and the broth was quite flavorful.
+This was one of the most delicious and memorable fish soups that I have eaten, so far.

 Filet Topped with Seared Foie

 This is where I went all out for my lavish lunch.
 This was a divine main course of a medium-rare filet, topped with a thick serving of seared foie gras, and drizzled with a savory brown sauce.
 The tender root vegetables were a perfect addition to this savory meat dish.
 The presentation was perfect as well as the flavors.
 This dish was a flawless representation of Gundel’s magnificent presence in the world of classic gastronomy.

 Gundel Restaurant was everything I hoped that my luxurious lunch would be.
 From the moment I stepped into the lobby bar for my Gin and Tonic, to my last bite of seared foie gras, I felt that I had experienced a special moment in my gastronomic journey.
 Not only for the cuisine but the history and longevity of this restaurant, as well as the hospitality and classic refinement found in every detail of this restaurant.
 Gundel is legendary.

 For restaurant information and reservations, please visit Gundel Restaurant

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!

 📸 All photos are taken by me and are my intellectual property – Trixie Navarre